 The department understands that student's interests in the study of Economics varies and hence offers undergraduate and graduate courses as majors and joint programs, besides an Honor's degree.

-In the undergraduate bachelor's program of the economics course at NYU, students can choose studying:
+For the undergraduate bachelor's program in the economics course at NYU, students can choose to study :

 - Economics as a major